enze-chen/mi-book-2021/week_1/05/install_python.md

-### General use
+## General use

+### Jupyter notebooks

-When programming on your own computer, I suggest you still do it in a Jupyter notebook environment as that's pretty user friendly.
+When programming on your own computer, we suggest you still do it in a Jupyter notebook environment as that's pretty user friendly.
 If `jupyter` is correctly installed in your conda environment, then you can type
 ```bash
 jupyter notebook